 When you log on, your main screen is one that sums up the ethos of Boxee brilliantly; the four bars going across the screen offer Recommendations, Friends Activity, Recently Added and Recently Used media options.

-However it is the first two ‘bars’ that really display the main difference between Boxee and other media centers and that is the social aspect.
-By being able to recommend media to your friends and being able to see what kind of stuff they are watching it does add a social aspect to something that is otherwise devoid of it and it is a welcome addition to the media center world.
+However, it is the first two ‘bars’ that really display the main difference between Boxee and other media centres and that is the social aspect.
+By being able to recommend media to your friends and being able to see what kind of stuff they are watching it does add a social aspect to something that is otherwise devoid of it and it is a welcome addition to the media centre world.
 But this is only the home page — there is much more inside!

 And then there’s the internet compatibility which allows you to listen to podcasts from numerous sources (including the BBC which works very well) and listen to online radio stations (like last.fm) which, like the Video, works very well.

 Although this may not seem like such an important feature if you are sitting at your computer (although it is still useful) this is something probably designed to be used more by people who have a media computer specifically for showing media.

 As you would expect it allows you to view your local photos by themselves or as a slideshow, but again the internet option adds a new dimension by allowing you to use Picasa and Flickr (among others) which not only make Boxee much more functional but also add another layer of social networking, allowing you to easily share photos with friends.